lavinei/pybats_nbdev/README.md

 # PyBATS
 > PyBATS is a package for Bayesian time series modeling and forecasting.
 It is designed to be flexible, offering many options to customize the model form, prior, and forecast period.
 The focus of the package is the class Dynamic Generalized Linear Model ('dglm').
 The supported DGLMs are Poisson, Bernoulli, Normal (a DLM), and Binomial.
-These models are based upon *Bayesian Forecasting and Dynamic Models*, by West and Harrison (1997).
+These models are primarily based on <a href='http://www2.stat.duke.edu/~mw/West&HarrisonBook/), by West and Harrison (1997'>*Bayesian Forecasting and Dynamic Models*</a>.

 ## Install